JenniferShelton/JenniferShelton.github.io/_episodes/31-bulk-rna-differential-expression.md

 > {: .solution}
 {: .challenge}

-Let's also save just the normalized values from `rlogObject` in a separate object called `rlogMatrix` (versus the full `rlogObject` is a different kind of object that contains other stuff in it).
+Let's also save just the normalized values from `rlogObject` in a separate object called `rlogMatrix`.

 ```
 rlogMatrix = assay(rlogObject)